cocozxh/HW3/README.md

 Note that all hyper parameters are set done in the train.py.

 ## Test
 Run following commands to generate the submission.json file of the testing results.
+Remember to change the data_dir.
 ```
 $ python test.py
 ```